jeffreyleblanc/base-web-frontend/notes/vanilla-esbuild.md

 }
 ```

-We can also add a "scripts" to `package.json`:
+We can also add a "scripts" block to `package.json`:

 ```json
 {